 Cinnamon is a spice made from the inner bark of the cinnamon tree (Cinnamomum verum or Cinnamomum zeylanicum).
-Cinnamon is a dietary source of cinnamaldehyd, cinnamic acid, manganese, calcium and iron.
-It also contains eugenol, linalool, salicylic acid, ferulic acid and several carotenoids and anthocyanins, all of which may have chemopreventive activities.
+It is a dietary source of cinnamaldehyde, cinnamic acid, manganese, calcium and iron and also contains eugenol, linalool, salicylic acid, ferulic acid and several carotenoids and anthocyanins.

 Cinnamon has been shown to have powerful anti-inflammatory, antifungal, antibacterial, insecticidal and antioxidant properties.
 Consumption of cinnamon has been shown to improve glucose metabolism, lowering blood sugar and reducing insulin resistance.